Norwich: Economy and infrastructure

 The Royal Arcade, designed by George Skipper, opened in 1899.

 Norwich's economy was historically manufacturing-based, including a large shoemaking industry, but it transitioned in the 1980s and 1990s into a service-based economy.

 The greater-Norwich economy (including Norwich, Broadland and South Norfolk government districts) as measured by GVA was estimated at £7.4 billion in 2011 (2011 GVA at 2006 prices).
 The city's largest employment sectors are business and financial services (31%), public services (26%), retail (12%), manufacturing (8%) and tourism (7%).

-The proportion of working-age adults in Norwich claiming unemployment benefits is 3.3% compared with 3.6% across the UK.
+The proportion of working-age adults in Norwich claiming unemployment benefits was 3.3% compared with 3.6% across the UK.

-New developments on the former Boulton and Paul site include a Riverside entertainment complex with nightclubs and other venues featuring the usual national leisure brands.
+New developments on the former Boulton and Paul site include a Riverside entertainment complex with nightclubs and other venues featuring national leisure brands.
 Nearby, the football stadium is being upgraded with more residential property development alongside the River Wensum.

 Archant, formerly Eastern Counties Newspapers (ECN), is a national publishing group that has grown out of the city's local newspapers and is headquartered in Norwich.

 Norwich has long been associated with the making of mustard.
 The world-famous Colman's brand, with its yellow packaging, was founded in 1814 and operated from a factory at Carrow, latterly owned by Unilever.
 This site closed in 2019, with mustard now being made by Condimentum at Honingham, in a supply deal with Unilever.
 Colman's is exported worldwide, putting Norwich on the map of British heritage brands.
 The Colman's Mustard Shop, which sold Colman's products and related gifts, was until 2017 located in the Royal Arcade in the centre of Norwich but closed in that year.

 Situated to the south-west of the city is the Norwich Research Park, a community of research organisations, including the Institute of Food Research and the John Innes Centre, and over 30 science and technology-based businesses, the University of East Anglia and the Norfolk and Norwich University Hospital.

 Norwich's night-time economy of bars and night clubs is mainly located in Tombland, Prince of Wales Road and the Riverside area adjacent to Norwich railway station.

 Norwich's location in a mainly-agricultural county provided opportunities for the supply of services to that industry.
 Prior to 1960, a large area below the Castle Mound was given over to Norwich Livestock Market.
 In that year, the Livestock Market moved from the centre of the city to a new site at Harford and, although now diminished in size, it continues to hold regular auctions of poultry, cattle, sheep and farm machinery.